Located 14 miles southwest of Birmingham, Alabama is charming Hueytown.

 4. Autobahn Indoor Speedway

-If the weather is cloudy outside, or you just fancy a day of adrenaline packed sports, head for Autobahn Indoor Speedway 10 miles from Hueytown.
+If the weather is cloudy outside, or you just fancy a day of adrenaline packed sports, I recommend Autobahn Indoor Speedway, which is just 10 miles away from Hueytown.

 The F1 inspired indoor electric go-karts can reach speeds of up to 50 mph, so you can compete against family and friends over 12-14 laps.